nbr23/ydl-podcast/README.md

   to point to the media files.
 - `format`: file format to force youtube-dl to use (eg mp4, webm, mp3 for audio only…)
+- `best`: force best quality (only useful when specifying a format).

 ## Usage